Ali Muzaffer Kocabalkan

 Bio

-Ali Muzaffer Kocabalkan served as a Private in the Turkish Army during the Korean War.
-His family name is well known and dates back to the Ottoman Empire.
-His father served as a Captain in the Balkan Wars and one of his brothers also served in the Korean War.
-Ali Muzaffer Kocabalkan served near Cheorwon, which is close to the 38th Parallel before and came home after the signing of the Armistice.
-Ali Muzaffer Korabalkan has revisited South Korea and is proud of his service.
+Ali Muzaffer Kocabalkan, served as a Private in the Turkish Army during the Korean War and came from a well-known family with roots dating back to the Ottoman Empire.
+His father, a captain during the Balkan Wars, set a precedent for military service, which he and his brother followed by fighting in the Korean War.
+Stationed near Cheorwon, close to the 38th Parallel, he served until the signing of the Armistice, then returned home.
+Later in life, he revisited South Korea and felt immense pride in his service and contributions.

 Video Clips